 Pretty soon, though, the baby horse begins to try and stand up!
 It can be pretty comical to watch a newborn horse try to get up on those stilts!
 Most foals stand within an hour and begin nursing shortly after.

 🥛🐴 What Baby Horses Eat:

 Baby horses drink milk produced by their mother.
-When birth gets close, hormones signal a mare to develop a milk filled udder.
+When birth gets close, hormones signal a mare to develop a milk-filled udder.
 This udder is just like a dairy cow udder!
-The foal will get all their nutrients from the mother’s milk.
-The first few days of milk, called colostrum, transfers rich nutrients and immunity to the foal.
+The foal will get all its nutrients from the mother’s milk.
+The first few days of milk, called colostrum, transfer rich nutrients and immunity to the foal.
 1

 Foals are born without typical horse teeth, but after a few days their baby teeth – called “milk teeth” begin to come in.
 As a baby horse gains the ability to chew, they’ll begin nibbling on grass and hay.

 Slowly, they will transition from nursing every 1-2 hours to only nursing sometimes.
 Many baby horses, if left alone, naturally wean themselves between 10 and 18 months of age.

 🚫✋🏼🍎 Avoid feeding baby horses carrots and apples- even as a treat!
 Young foals have very sensitive stomachs, and may not yet be able to digest these adult horse treats.
 Foals can easily develop bad habits, so it’s best to avoid hand-feeding any treats to foals.
 Read more about what horses can and cannot eat.

 What to Expect When You’re Expecting….
 A Baby Horse

 Here’s what to know before you get your own baby horse: